ArcovanBreda/CEConvDL2/blogpost.md

   <img src="blogpost_imgs/HueSat_HSV_shiftkernel_noNorm.jpg" alt="Hue and Saturation equivariance in HSV space" width="49%">
 <div align="center">

-  *Figure A.1: On the left, ...
-On the right, accuracy over test-time hue and saturation shifts for hue and saturation equivariant network trained in HSV space.
-The model was trained for any combination of 3 hue (0°, 120° and 240°) and saturation shifts (-1, 0, 1) applied to the kernel. ([source](CEConv/plot_saturation.py))*
+  *Figure A.1: On the left, the baseline model's test accuracy is calculated over varying hue and saturation shifts.
+On the right, the hue and saturation equivariant network's test accuracy is displayed.
+The model was trained for any combination of 3 hue (0°, 120° and 240°) and saturation shifts (-1, 0, 1) applied to the kernel.
+No jitter was applied. ([source](CEConv/plot_saturation.py))*
 </div></p>

-From the above figure, it can be seen that the model does not improve its performance when using both equivariances.
-Namely, per axis the same trends and numbers are visible as when the model was trained with that respective equivariance only. #TODO
+On the left in Figure A.1 it is shown that the baseline achieves the same test accuracies as when the shifts were applied independently of each other.
+This is also true for hue shifts for the hue and saturation equivariant model on the right.
+Remarkably, this model has improved its saturation equivariance, where it achieves a constant test accuracy of approximately 50% for almost all saturation shifts when no hue shift took place. *explanation how this could have occurred ...#TODO*

 **Shifting the Input Image**
 <p align="middle">